strapdata/elassandra/README.md

   * Elasticsearch document type is mapped to a cassandra table.
   * Elasticsearch document *_id* is a string representation of the cassandra primary key.
 * Elasticsearch discovery now rely on the cassandra [gossip protocol](https://wiki.apache.org/cassandra/ArchitectureGossip).
 When a node join or leave the cluster, or when a schema change occurs, each nodes update nodes status and its local routing table.
 * Elasticsearch [gateway](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-gateway.html) now store metadata in a cassandra table and in the cassandra schema.
-Metadata updates are serialized through a [cassandra lightweight transaction](http://docs.datastax.com/en/cql/3.1/cql/cql_using/use_ltweight_transaction_t.html).
+Metadata updates are played sequentially through a [cassandra lightweight transaction](http://docs.datastax.com/en/cql/3.1/cql/cql_using/use_ltweight_transaction_t.html).
 Metadata UUID is the cassandra hostId of the last modifier node.
 * Elasticsearch REST and java API remain unchanged (version 1.5).
 * [River ](https://www.elastic.co/guide/en/elasticsearch/rivers/current/index.html) remain fully operational.
 * Logging is now based on [logback](http://logback.qos.ch/) as cassandra.